 If you can get people to interact with your account, you will have the opportunity to create positive relationships with your followers.

-Starting up a Facebook page might be easy but with the falling organic reach and engagement from business accounts, actually growing a Facebook page can be challenging.
+Starting up a Facebook page might be easy, but with falling organic reach and engagement from business accounts, actually growing Facebook page engagement can be challenging.